iTalantaAcademy-kakuma-1/home/vocabulary/debugging-vocabularies/AHMED.md

 # examples of a not function errors include

 1) TypeError: "X" is not a fuction.
- 2) TypeError: object doesnot support property or the method {x}.
+ *  TypeError: object doesnot support property or the method {x}.
- 3) TypeError: "X" is not a fuction.
+ * ) TypeError: "X" is not a fuction.
+2) ErrorType: "X" is not a fuction.